 Process for Requesting a Housing Accommodation

-Students requesting a housing accommodation for a medical or psychological condition should contact Laura Patey, associate dean for student academic resources.
+Students requesting a housing accommodation based on a disability issue should contact Laura Patey, associate dean for student academic resources.
 Her office is located in North College, Room 021, and can be reached via telephone at 860-685-2332 or via e-mail at email@example.com.
 She has walk-in hours while classes are in session: MTF 2:00 - 3:00 p.m., W 5:00 - 7:00 p.m. and Th 11:00 a.m. - noon.

 A student can request an accommodation at any time during the academic year, but students are given priority consideration when they contact Disability Resources within the following timeframe: